-More Search Engines then started to appear, including HotBot, LookSmart, MSN and Google, all these made Emails, Search Engines and Website priceless tools for outbound marketing.
+More Search Engines then started to appear, including HotBot, LookSmart, MSN and Google.
+All these made Emails, Search Engines and Websites priceless tools for outbound marketing.

 The internet continues to develop and the possibility to watch and search for something every day is becoming bigger and bigger.

 This is what has changed marketing forever, it was a transition from outbound to inbound marketing.